sksohel27/COMSYS-HAckhathon/README.md

 ## 🤝 Contributing
 We welcome PRs!
 Fork, branch, and submit.
 Focus on ethical AI enhancements (e.g., bias audits).

+## 📄 License
+MIT License – Free to use, modify, and distribute.

 ## 🌟 Acknowledgments
 - #COMSYS-HAckhathon organizers for the inspiring challenge.